 COMMITTEES

-Committees: The pastor and church council, on behalf of the church, may designate or form any committees and may appoint members and/or chairpersons of said committees as considered by the pastor and church council to be in the best interests of the church.
+Committees: The pastor and church Governing Board, on behalf of the church, may designate or form any committees and may appoint members and/or chairpersons of said committees as considered by the pastor and church Governing Board to be in the best interests of the church.
 These committees may be standing or temporary (special) committees.

 Actions of Committees: Committees have no authority to act on behalf of the corporation.
 Their primary function is to research and recommend.
-Committees shall make available upon request all records and materials to the pastor and church council, who shall have the right to overrule any plans or decisions made by the committee.
+Committees shall make available upon request all records and materials to the pastor and church Governing Board, who shall have the right to overrule any plans or decisions made by the committee.
 Each committee shall have a secretary who keeps and timely submit minutes of each meeting to the pastor and church secretary to be filed with church records.
-If deemed appropriate by the pastor and church council, the committee secretary, in conjunction with the chairman, will submit an annual report to the church of the decisions and plans of the committee.
+If deemed appropriate by the pastor and church Governing Board, the committee secretary, in conjunction with the chairman, will submit an annual report to the church of the decisions and plans of the committee.

 ARTICLE 9